jasonsaini/VS-Clone/README.md

    python main.py

 ## Roadmap (TODO)
-[ ] 🔨 UI refinement for VS Code aesthetics.
+- [ ] 🔨 UI refinement for VS Code aesthetics.
-[ ] 🌐 Multi-language lexers for versatility.
+- [ ] 🌐 Multi-language lexers for versatility.
-[ ]🏗️ Compiler and build system integration.
+- [ ] 🏗️ Compiler and build system integration.
-[ ]🔍 Enhanced search and find functionalities.
+- [ ] 🔍 Enhanced search and find functionalities.
-[ ]📦 TODO: Package code into an installer.
+- [ ] 📦 Package code into an installer.